MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/pos-control-non-screen.md

 [!include [banner](../../includes/banner.md)]

 You can enhance the information displayed on a Microsoft Dynamics 365 Commerce point of sale (POS) view by adding custom controls.
 A custom control allows you to add your own custom information to the existing POS views.
+You can implement custom controls by using the POS extension framework.

+> [!NOTE]
-Custom controls can be implemented by using the POS extension framework.
-Currently, you cannot place the custom control in the desired location, at runtime, POS will load it in a fixed position.
+> Currently, you can't place a custom control in a particular location of a POS view.
+At runtime, the POS loads it in a fixed position.

 This article applies to Dynamics 365 Finance, and Dynamics 365 Retail with Platform update 8, and Retail Application update 4 hotfix.